-the data of 2008 and onward were counted in accordance with the revised industry classification.
+Note: Attention should be paid to the time-line of the data, as, with revision of the Japan Standard Industry Classification, the data of 2008 and onward were counted in accordance with the revised industry classification.

-Example: Data of 2010 of the "Electricity/gas/heat supply and water, transport and communications" was the counting of the classifications of "Electricity/gas/heat supply and water", "Information and communications" and "Transport and postal activities".
+Example: Data of 2012 of the "Electricity/gas/heat supply and water, transport and communications" was the counting of the classifications of "Electricity/gas/heat supply and water", "Information and communications" and "Transport and postal activities."

-Example: Data of 2010 of the "Wholesale and retail trade, eating and drinking places" was the counting of the classifications of "Wholesale and retail trade" and "Accomodations" and "Eating and drinking places".
-Example: Data of 2010 of the "Financing and insurance, real estate, services" was the counting of the classifications of "Finance and insurance", "Real estate and goods rental and leasing", "Scientific research, professional and technical services", "Food take out and delivery services", "Living-related and personal services and amusement services", "Education, learning support", "Medical, health care and welfare", "Compound services" and "Services(those not with other classifications)"
+Example: Data of 2012 of the "Wholesale and retail trade, eating and drinking places" was the counting of the classifications of "Wholesale and retail trade" and "Accommodations" and "Eating and drinking places."

+Example: Data of 2012 of the "Financing and insurance, real estate, services" was the counting of the classifications of "Finance and insurance," "Real estate and goods rental and leasing," "Scientific research, professional and technical services," "Food take out and delivery services," "Living-related and personal services and amusement services," "Education, learning support," "Medical, health care and welfare," "Compound services" and "Services (those not with other classifications)."

 From the data, the number of female employees in the "Agriculture, forestry and fisheries" was bigger than in other industries until 1965.
-Since then, the share of other industries, especially the "Financing and insurance, real estate and services" and the "Wholesale and retail trade, eating and drinking places" had increased significantly, to account for 47.0% and 27.9%, respectively, in 2010 of all female employees.
-A similar trend is seen in the data for males, although the share of the "Construction", "Manufacturing", "Electricity/gas/heat supply and water, transport and communications" industries is larger among male workers than among female workers.
+Since then, the share of other industries, especially the "Financing and insurance, real estate and services" and the "Wholesale and retail trade, eating and drinking places" had increased significantly, to account for 48.6% and 27.3%, respectively, in 2012 of all female employees.
+A similar trend is seen in the data for males, although the share of the "Construction," "Manufacturing," "Electricity/gas/heat supply and water, transport and communications" industries is larger among male workers than among female workers.